Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 Burger & Shake from Peter's Drive-In

-Now I would, I and regularly do, go out of my way to make a stop at Made by Marcus.
-In my opinion, this is the best ice cream in the city (although if you said Village Ice Cream, I would also accept that answer).
-This ice cream shop is known for it's experimental flavours so try something crazy or get my favorite on their regular menu the Lemon Blueberry.
+I regularly go out of my way for a stop at Made by Marcus.
+In my opinion, it's the best ice cream in the city (though Village Ice Cream is a close second!).
+They're known for experimental flavours, so try something wacky, or get my go-to: the Lemon Curd Blueberry.

 Thin Crust Pizza from Una